-REFILE-UPDATE 2-Australia's NAB flags extra $537 mln provision for customer refunds, talks dividend review
+UPDATE 3-Australia's NAB flags extra $537 mln provision for customer refunds, talks dividend review

 NAB’s extra provisions will result in a A$325 million hit to cash earnings for the first half of this year, which the lender is due to release on May.
 2.

+On Thursday, the regulator said a former NAB adviser had been charged with criminal offences for “obtaining a financial advantage by deception”.

+NAB’s wealth management unit is already defending a civil lawsuit launched by the regulator last year, accusing its pension funds of charging fees with no service to hundreds of thousands of retirees.

-The bank also said that “as is the usual practice”, its board would review the bank’s dividend settings, a comment analysts believe increases the chances the lender could lower its dividend payout.
+NAB also said that “as is the usual practice”, its board would review the bank’s dividend settings, a comment analysts believe increases the chances the lender could lower its dividend payout.

 “We believe this statement supports our view that NAB’s dividend will be cut next month,” Azib Khan, a banking analyst at stockbroker Morgans said.
+Credit Suisse analysts said the bank would likely lower its interim dividend by nine cents to 90 cents per share.

 Under pressure from regulators and lawmakers, all the major banks have increased material provisions related to efforts to remediate customers for banking misconduct.